 Recovery in ARIES consists of three stages, analysis, redo and undo.
 The first, analysis, is implemented by LLADD, but will not be discussed in this paper.
-The second, redo, ensures that each redo entry in the log will have been applied each page in the page file exactly once.
-The third phase, undo, rolls back any transactions that were active when the crash occured, as though the application manually aborted them with the "abort" function call.
+The second, redo, ensures that each redo entry in the log will have been applied to each page in the page file exactly once.
+The third phase, undo, rolls back any transactions that were active when the crash occurred, as though the application manually aborted them with the "abort" function call.

 After the analysis phase, the on-disk version of the page file is in the same state it was in when LLADD crashed.
-This means that some subset of the page updates performed during normal operation have made it to disk, and that the log contains full redo and undo information for the version of each page present in the page file.4 However, we make no further assumptions regarding the order in which pages were propogated to disk.
-Therefore, redo must assume that any data structures, lookup tables, etc. that span more than a single page are in an inconsistent state.
+This means that some subset of the page updates performed during normal operation have made it to disk, and that the log contains full redo and undo information for the version of each page present in the page file.4 Because we make no further assumptions regarding the order in which pages were propagated to disk, redo must assume that any data structures, lookup tables, etc. that span more than a single page are in an inconsistent state.
 Therefore, as the redo phase re-applies the information in the log to the page file, it must address all pages directly.

-Therefore, the redo information for each operation in the log must contain the physical address (page number) of the information that it modifies, and the portion of the operation executed by a single redo log entry must only rely upon the contents of the page that the log entry refers to.
+This implies that the redo information for each operation in the log must contain the physical address (page number) of the information that it modifies, and the portion of the operation executed by a single redo log entry must only rely upon the contents of the page that the entry refers to.
 Since we assume that pages are propagated to disk atomically, the REDO phase may rely upon information contained within a single page.

-Once redo completes, we have applied some prefix of the run-time log that contains complete entries for all committed transactions.
-Therefore, we know that the page file is in a physically consistent state, although it contains portions of the results of uncomitted transactions.
-The final stage of recovery is the undo phase, which simply aborts all uncomitted transactions.
+Once redo completes, we have applied some prefix of the run-time log.
+Therefore, we know that the page file is in a physically consistent state, although it contains portions of the results of uncommitted transactions.
+The final stage of recovery is the undo phase, which simply aborts all uncommitted transactions.
 Since the page file is physically consistent, the transactions may be aborted exactly as they would be during normal operation.